Redwood Coast Land Conservancy receives $2.1 million in grants for Mill Bend purchase

 These grants are a major step toward achieving our funding goals of $2.7 million for the Mill Bend project.
 The CA. state grant was awarded by the California Natural Resources Agency and the California Transportation Commission through the Environmental Enhancement and Mitigation Program designed to offset environmental impacts caused by state transportation projects.
 The $1 million grant was awarded to RCLC from USFWS.

-In addition to the purchase price, RCLC will also need to raise $600,000 in stewardship funds for the Mill Bend Conservation Project to assure our funders that the site will be responsibly managed.
+In addition to the purchase price, RCLC has also raised about $600,000 in stewardship funds for the Mill Bend Conservation Project to assure our funders that the site will be responsibly managed.

 Be sure to stay in touch by signing up for our email list so that you will receive updates on the campaign, volunteer opportunities and events.